 Book Creator: Motivate & Engage both In-Class and Remotely

-We were delighted to be chosen as one of the first twenty to participate in the DfE EdTech Demonstrators programme, a government-backed initiative supporting schools and trusts to deliver remote learning during the coronavirus period - and to build the foundations of solid future Edtech strategies.
+We were delighted to be chosen for the first wave of participation in the DfE EdTech Demonstrator programme; a government-backed initiative supporting schools and trusts to deliver remote learning during the Covid-19 pandemic, and to build foundations for solid, future primary-level Edtech strategies.

-We can work with your setting and staff through means such as:
+We are happy to work with your setting and staff through means such as:

 * Video-call consultations with key stakeholders and SLT, including 1:1 and group.

-* Larger multi-attendance meetings and webinars focusing on tech areas and product overviews; plus in-depth practical applications for teachers and other school staff.
+* Larger multi-attendance meetings and webinars focusing on tech areas and product overviews; plus in-depth practical applications for all school staff.

-* Easily accessible online guidance materials, recordings and bespoke strategic plans.
+* Easily accessible online guidance materials, recordings, documentation and strategy.
+Click here.

 With a specialist focus on primary education, our principal areas in current circumstances are:

-* Choosing and using VLE platforms and associated EdTech software for teaching, communication and feedback, including Google Classroom, Seesaw, Class Dojo, Tapestry, Wonde Single Sign On, Screencastify, Book Creator.
+* Choosing and using learning platforms and associated EdTech software for teaching, communication and feedback; including Google Classroom, Seesaw, Class Dojo, Tapestry, Wonde Single Sign On, Loom & Screencastify, Book Creator.

 * Understanding how to deploy and manage specific curriculum-based EdTech systems that children love to use and teachers can work with remotely.